crimson-spec/MyFirstProjectsInJs/README.md

 # MyFirstProjectsInJs

-## NodeJS was used to tests al archives
+## NodeJS was used to tests all archives
-* All archives are working 100%
+* All archives was done to practice js sintaxe